Back to Blog

 Export Report

-A clean PDF summary generates automatically for the accounting team.
+A clean PDF summary is automatically generated for the accounting team.

-• Date Format Hell: QuickBooks exported MM/DD/YYYY.
-The TMS exported DD-Mon-YY.
-We wrote a date normalizer that handled 7 different formats.
+• Date Format Inconsistencies: QuickBooks exported dates as MM/DD/YYYY, while the TMS used DD-Mon-YY.
+We implemented a date normalizer accommodating seven different formats.

-• The "Split Shipment" Problem: One invoice sometimes covered multiple manifests.
-We added a one-to-many matching mode with aggregate validation.
+• The "Split Shipment" Scenario: A single invoice occasionally corresponded to multiple manifests.
+Our solution incorporated a one-to-many matching mode with aggregated validation.

-• The Phantom Zero: Excel was silently stripping leading zeros from invoice numbers when users opened the CSV.
-We added a warning banner when this was detected.
+• The Phantom Zero: Excel silently stripped leading zeros from invoice numbers upon CSV opening.
+We added a warning banner to alert users when this condition was detected.

 43 → 2 hrs/wk